jahrichie/ruby-open-exchange-rates/README.md

+"disclaimer": "Exchange rates are provided for informational purposes only, and do not constitute financial advice of any kind.
+Although every attempt is made to ensure quality, NO guarantees are given whatsoever of accuracy, validity, availability, or fitness for any purpose - please use at your own risk.
+All usage is subject to your acceptance of the Terms and Conditions of Service, available at: https://openexchangerates.org/terms/", "license": "Data sourced from various providers with public-facing APIs; copyright may apply; resale is prohibited; no warranties given of any kind.
+Bitcoin data provided by http://coindesk.com.
+All usage is subject to your acceptance of the License Agreement available at: https://openexchangerates.org/license/",

 **See: currency_conversion.rb**

 Convert USD to a list of currencies using Open Excha JSON API and httparty (I already had this in my app, so feel free to talk to the API with whatever makes you happy.